Usbac/borealis/docs/en/stdlib/os.md

 Executes the given command.

-Returns -1 on error and the return status of the command otherwise.
+Returns -1 on error, and the return status of the command otherwise.

 ```borealis
 Os.exec('ls');